YosifElessawi/StoreFront-2.0/README.md

 2)
     - "npm run dev" will run the server on the mentioned port
-    - Endpoints can be accessed all mention in REQUIRMENTS file
+    - Endpoints can be accessed all mentioned in REQUIRMENTS file

 3)
     - I personally used postman to test endpoints and routes with CRUD operations

 4)
     - Testing can be done by "npm run test"

-5)
-    - lint and prettier are also configured with the project check scripts in json file.